kammerchor-wernigerode/tg2smtp/README.md

 ##### Message Types

 This bot will only forward these messages as stated in the introduction.
-For the sake of completeness following list shows the available messages types and their activation key.
+For the sake of completeness the following list shows the available messages types and their activation key.

 | Message Type   | Configuration Key |